cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 The Location Resource supports proprietary codes for:

-* location.physicalType code is maintained in [Code Set 222 Location Alias Type](#code-set-222-location-alias-type)
+* location.physicalType code is maintained in [Code Set 222 Location Type](#code-set-222-location-type)

 ### Medications